Abortion in Israel: Abortion debate in Israel

 There is an abortion debate in Israel, although it is sidelined by more publicized and controversial issues.
 The debate as to the morality of abortion is antecedent to the debate about separation of religion and state in the context of Israel as a Jewish State and a democracy.

 In 2024, Pew Research Center reported that 51% of Israeli adults believed that abortion should be legal in most or all cases, with 42% having the opposite opinion.

 Orthodox Jewish organizations, including political parties, strongly oppose abortion on demand because most interpretations of Jewish law view abortion as prohibited, except for saving the mother's life or health.
-Political parties that champion this view include Shas, a Sephardic Haredi party; United Torah Judaism, an Ashkenazi Haredi party; and National Religious Party–Religious Zionism, Noam, and Otzma Yehudit, three Religious Zionist parties.
+Political parties that champion this view include Shas, a Sephardic Haredi party; United Torah Judaism, an Ashkenazi Haredi party; and Religious Zionist Party, Noam, and Otzma Yehudit, three Religious Zionist parties.
 A study published in 2001 found that opposition to abortion among Israelis was correlated to strong religious beliefs, particularly Orthodox Jewish beliefs, below-average income, larger family size, and identification with right-wing politics.

 Left-wing parties, such as Meretz, argue in favor of legalized abortion for reasons of personal liberty.
 In 2006, MK Zehava Gal-On of Meretz proposed a bill that would eliminate the termination committees, effectively decriminalizing unrestricted abortion.
 Gal-On argued that women with financial means can have abortions in private clinics, bypassing the committee and, therefore, gaining rights based on their wealth.
 The bill was rejected by a wide margin.

 When the relevant section of the penal code was originally written, it contained a "social clause" permitting women to seek abortions for social reasons, such as economic distress.
 The clause was withdrawn in 1980 under the initiative of the Orthodox Jewish parties (see Shas, United Torah Judaism, and National Religious Party).

 This clause is still under debate in Israel.
 In 2004, MK Reshef Chen of Shinui submitted an addendum to reinstate the clause, arguing that under present circumstances, women with financial problems must lie to the termination committee to obtain approval under the emotional or psychological damage clause, and that "no advanced country compels its citizens to lie in order to preserve religious, chauvinistic, patronizing archaic values".
 Women's organizations such as Naamat supported the proposal.

 Women's organizations such as Naamat and Shdulat HaNashim (women's lobby) argue in favor for feminist, pro-choice reasons, such as reproductive rights.

 Efrat is a religious organization that lobbies against abortions, as well as offering financial support to women who are considering abortion for economic reasons.
 Efrat's campaign includes stickers with the slogan, "Don't abort me" (אל תפילו אותי).
 Be'ad Chaim (Pro-Life) is a Messianic Christian anti-abortion non-profit association.
 Another organization which provides financial support and counseling to women considering abortion is "Just One Life" (J.O.L.) – which in Hebrew is known as Nefesh Achat B'Yisrael.